 See our Packing List for more information about bringing electronics to Russia.

 Mobile service and data: SRAS will supply you with a simple mobile phone while abroad.
 Students that use only these phones to call and text report spending around 100-300 rubles per month.
 Students with unlocked smartphones who get local SIMs for data and calling report spending around 500-1200 (see: Beeline) rubles per month.
 This is recommended, as it will allow you to use online maps and taxi service apps.
 Cell service in Russia is usually pay-as-you-go with a monthly fee or prepaid service.
 You will not need a long-term contract.
 Students can also look into international plans through T-Mobile and Verizon that can be handy if you plan to talk a lot to folks back home while abroad.
 Activate these before coming abroad.

 Internet cafes / City Hotspots / Free WiFi: Internet cafes cost around $2-4/hour and are becoming rarer in Moscow.
-Most of those that still exist, like Diskont, a chain with several locations, are concetrated in the city center.
-Playground.ru is an Internet point that caters mostly to gamers.
+Most of those that still exist, like Diskont, a chain with several locations, are concentrated in the city center.
 Free WiFi is available in restaurants and city-provided hotspots (like much of the Universities and public transportation systems).
 You’ll need a Russian mobile number, however, to register on the free networks.

 Average total MONTHLY spending for communication: $3-15